Lyptik/go-2-iTerm/README.md

 ### TOFIX

+- Check if iTerm2 is installed on system before trying to launch it
 - When iTerm2 is open but has no term open, launching the application triggers an error
 - Do a better icon !